-Fig. 4: Indonesian provinces, centroids, and Thiessen polygons
+Figure 4.
+Indonesian provinces, centroids, and Thiessen polygons

 After estimating the Thiessen polygons, a spatial connectivity structure (network of connections) is defined based on the contiguity of the of the polygons (Figure 5).
 Specifically, two polygons (or provinces) are neighbors when they share a common border or an edge.
 To facilitate visual interpretation, Figure 6 shows the overlap between the estimated connectivity structure and the provincial map of Indonesia.

-Fig. 5: Centroids, Thiessen polygons, and spatial connectivity structure
+Figure 5.
+Centroids, Thiessen polygons, and spatial connectivity structure